vuestorefront/storefront-api/docs/guide/default-modules/api.md

 }
 ```

-The result is an authorization token which should be passed via `?token=xu8h02nd66yq0gaayj4x3kpqwity02or` GET param to all subsequent API calls that require authorization.
+The result is an authorization token which should be passed via the `?token=xu8h02nd66yq0gaayj4x3kpqwity02or` GET param to all subsequent API calls that require authorization.

 #### RESPONSE CODES: